adxthya/notes/_posts/2025-05-20-the-brain-the-story-of-you.md

   - book
 description: Personal notes I made from reading The Brain by David Eagleman
 ---
 As the name suggests, the book is focused on how the brain works, what the brain is capable of and how it influences and to what extent it controls us.
-There are topics and information in this book that might seem unbelievable and makes you wonder whether if you are really in control or are you just a puppet of your brain.
+There are topics and information in this book that might seem unbelievable and make you wonder whether you are really in control or just a puppet of your brain.
 These are the short notes I prepared from each chapter of the book.
 ## <u>Who am I?</u>
 - Who we are is found in the firing patterns of electrochemical pulses of the brain.
 - When that activity changes character, due to injury or drugs, you change character in lockstep.